EzeChinedumUchenna/Automate-Jira-Ticket-Creation-from-Outlook-using-Python/README.md

 ### 4. Create Jira Ticket
 If “@jira” is found, use the jira library to create a ticket in Jira.
 This step involves setting up your Jira credentials and defining the project details where the ticket should be created.

+## Getting a Jira API Token
+To get an API token for Jira:

+### 1. Log in to your Jira account.
+### 2. Navigate to the Atlassian account settings: Click on your profile icon and select “Account settings”.
+### 3. Go to the Security tab: Select “API token” from the left sidebar.
+### 4. Create a new API token: Click on “Create API token”, give it a label, and click “Create”.
+### 5. Copy the API token: Save it securely as you will use it in your script.

+## Finding the Project Key
+The project key is a unique identifier for your Jira project.
+You can find it:
+### 1. Go to your Jira project: Navigate to the project in Jira.
+### 2. Check the URL or project settings: The project key is often visible in the URL (e.g., https://your-domain.atlassian.net/projects/PROJECT_KEY).
+By default, the project key is “TF”
+Result
+### 3. To demonstrate the result, I am going to send an email to my inbox with “@jira” in the Body.
+This script, which runs every 2 seconds, will identify this email and immediately create a ticket on Jira.
+See the screenshot below:

+### Conclusion
+By automating the creation of Jira tickets from Outlook emails, this Python script helps support teams save valuable time and focus on resolving issues more efficiently.
+This article provided an overview of how to set up the integration, parse emails, check for specific keywords, and create Jira tickets automatically.

+Feel free to customize the script to suit your specific needs and improve your workflow.
+Happy coding!